ERA-2022/PerSeO/README.md

 ## **How to use**

-After verifying all requirements and save you main script, you can run that script in cmd as shown as below.
+After verifying all requirements and saving your main script, you can run that script in cmd, as shown below.

 ```
 C:\Users\Astrolab\Documents\Jaime\Temporal>python3 Example_1.py
 ```
-Other form to run your code is using some IDLE as VSCode, Spider, Conda, among others.
+Another form to run your code is using some IDLE such as VSCode, Spider, and Conda, among others.

-For interact with the interfaz of optimizer, you will be acces for the next options:
+To interact with the interface of the optimizer, you will be accessed the following options:

 ```
 -------->PSO APP<---------